 Yes.
 The structure of classes can be different and you may not need accommodations in all of your classes.
-You only need to request accommodations for the classes you need them in.
+You only need to request accommodations for the classes in which you will need them.

 12. I am not sure if I will need accommodations.
 Should I still register with Accessibility Services?